milosz.kula@amkl.edu.pl

 score reading, introduction to conducting, music theory

-In October 2022, he was awarded the honorary title of Meritorious for Polish Culture by the Minister of Culture and National Heritage, and in February 2024, he was appointed deputy director of the Lower Silesian Philharmonic in Jelenia Góra.
+In October 2022, he was awarded the honorary badge ‘Meritorious for Polish Culture’ by the Minister of Culture and National Heritage, and in 2024–2025 he served as deputy director of the Lower Silesian Philharmonic in Jelenia Góra.
+On his initiative, at the beginning of 2025, the institution was renamed the Ludomir Różycki Philharmonic.